edgeimpulse/example-SparkFun-MicroMod-nRF52840/README.md

 In order to be able to compile and run this project on the MicroMod nRF52840 Processor, you will need to install the version `1.3.1` of this deprecated package.
 Sparkfun is working on a fix, the official guide should be update once done.

+Do not forget to restard your Arduino IDE after having added the board in the application folder.

 ### Run the data-forwarder-example sketch

 To make sure the board works, test the `data-forwarder-example` sketch present in this repository.
 Just open the `.ino` file or copy past the following code in a new sketch: